vnesek/nmote-epp/README.md

 If you need to use additional XSDs or modify what's available, you'll need to generate sources with xjc.
 For example, to compile epp-1.0.xsd:

-> xjc -d o -npa -extension -b bindings.xml epp-1.0.xsd
+> xjc -d src-dir -npa -extension -b bindings.xml epp-1.0.xsd

 -npa flag tells xjs not to override package-info.java.
 Existing package-info.java contains a @XmlNs annotation customizing XML namespace prefix for EPP namespace.